abuiles/ember-101/updating-to-latest-ember-cli.md

 **ember-cli** is a project that is still moving quickly, so from time to time we'll need to update our applications to use the latest version.

-By the time this chapter was written the application was using version **0.0.46**, which was one of the last releases before moving to **0.1.X**.
+By the time this chapter was written the application was using ember-cli **0.0.46**, which was one of the last releases before moving to **0.1.X**.
 Now we want to move to the newest version in npm.

 The following steps are the same that come listed with every release of